 The Discovery of Water Power

 The forging and blacksmithing industry basically remained the same until the discovery of water power.
-During the 13th century, the Romans discovered water as an effective way to power bloomeries.
+During the 13th century, water power was discovered as an effective way to power bloomeries.
 Waterwheels were used to power the bellows, allowing for bigger and hotter bloomery furnaces with an improvement in forging production.
 The last known bloomery was used in Spain until the early 19th century.

 Modern Drop Forging